matthias-reis/carda-gatsby/content/articles/2020/11/arvensis.md

 **Dani:** Most of my ideas come from within.
 Usually, I just create and find drive almost solely through my emotions; it's primarily the driving force behind Arvensis.

-**Anne:**  "Axis" consists of 18 Tracks – How long did it take you to record and mix them?
+**Anne:**  "AXIS" consists of 18 Tracks – How long did it take you to record and mix them?

 ## "The album is quite lengthy"

 **Dani:** I think roughly a year or so!
 It's quite a lengthy album.

-**Anne:**  You said to me that "Axis" is your darkest album so far.
+**Anne:**  You said to me that "AXIS" is your darkest album so far.
 What has led to this outcome of your work?

 **Dani:** Yes, I suppose potentially darker than my Downwards album as well.
 I believe it's a variety of factors and a lot to do with perceptions of the world and inner feelings.
 After being in many dark places without intention in life and having quite a mixed outlook on things, I generally try to remain positive.
 That has, in turn, helped with the darkness and outcome of the album.

-**Anne:**  Did you collaborate with other musicians when you recorded "Axis"?
+**Anne:**  Did you collaborate with other musicians when you recorded "AXIS"?

 ## "I worked together with wonderful artists"